SHRP/shrp.github.io/guide.md

 # Android 11

-- To initialize your local repository using the TWRP trees to build SHRP, use a command like this:
+- To initialize your local repository using the AOSP trees to build SHRP, use a command like this:

 ```bash
 repo init -u https://github.com/SHRP/manifest.git -b v3_11.0